nikif-1/SecretSanta/README.md

 # SecretSanta
-Simple Excel Spreadsheet to allocate presents to Secret Santa participants.
+Simple Excel Spreadsheet to allocate present givers to Secret Santa participants.
+Enable macros and press F8 to randomise if a participant is self-selected (unless you don't mind this!).